amirullo/list_editor/README.md

 - **Project Details**: Projects can include a name, planned and actual periods, total material and worker prices, and a place description.

 #### List Management
-- **Create Lists**: Users can create new lists associated with a project.
+- **Automatic List Creation**: Lists are automatically created when a Step is created, establishing a one-to-one relationship.
+- **Step-List Binding**: Each List is bound to exactly one Step, and each Step has exactly one List.
 - **List Access**: Access to lists is inherited from the parent project.
-- **List Updates**: All project participants can modify list metadata.
+- **List Updates**: All project participants can modify list metadata (name, destination_address, description).
-- **List Deletion**: Only project participants with appropriate permissions can delete lists.
+- **List Deletion**: Lists are automatically deleted when their associated Step is deleted (cascade delete).
-- **List Details**: Lists can include total price, total delivery period, and a flat address.
+- **List Details**: Lists include a name (auto-generated as "List for {step_name}"), destination address, and description.
-- **Store Locations**: Lists can include a map with store addresses.
+- **Store Locations**: Lists can include destination addresses for delivery or pickup.

 #### Item Management
 - **Add Items**: All project participants can add items to lists within their accessible projects.